Liam Grimm Bursary

 Founded in 2008, the Liam Grimm Music Bursary is awarded to a deserving student who meets the following criteria:

-• has a letter of recommendation from a school or private music teacher
+* Has a letter of recommendation from a community music contact.

-• has a letter of recommendation from a community music contact
+* Has a letter of recommendation from a school or private music teacher, and

-• will attend a college or university music program in the same calendar year or the year thereafter
+* Will attend a college or university jazz music programme in the same calendar year or the year thereafter, or will enrol in the Jazz Programme at the summer Courtenay Youth Music Centre

-Funding of the Bursary is by a fundraising concert hosted by the Georgia Straight Jazz Society.
+Funding of the Bursary is by a percentage of funds raised at events hosted by the Georgia Straight Jazz Society.
 Depending on funds raised, more than one student may be awarded a bursary.

 For more information on the Bursary please contact jazz@georgiastraightjazz.com